-- Make one copy of the Cemetery Source Packet for each group. - Make one copy of the Cemetery Analysis Worksheet for each student. - Set up classroom technology and test all online resources before class.
+- Make one copy of the Cemetery Source Packet for each group. - Make one copy of the Cemetery Analysis Worksheet for each student. - For Activity Two divide the class into small groups of three to five students each. - Set up classroom technology and test all online resources before class.